Monotonicity and Bracketing in Games: Additivity as a Notion of Separability

-In our definition of a composite game we add the payoffs of the component games.
-While this might seem like an arbitrary choice, we argue in this appendix that it is the only reasonable choice, up to isomorphisms.
+In our definition of a composite game, we add the payoffs of the component games.
+Proposition~\ref{prop:additive} provides a foundation for this modeling choice through the presence of a physical outcome space endowed with a juxtaposition operation.
+We complement this foundation by showing that any alternative operation of combining games, defined directly on payoffs, can be reduced to addition after some reparameterization.